kamyabazizi/CNN-Music-Genres-Classification/folds/README.md

  # Preprocessing

-  This folder contains the preprocessed data by taking the Mel-frequency spectrogram of audio clips and saving them in .npy files.
+  This folder contains the preprocessed data by taking the Mel-frequency spectrogram of audio and saving them in .npy files.

   **Mel-frequency spectrogram:**